Cosmic Initial Conditions for a Habitable Universe

-where prime is derivative with respect to the scale factor.
-This equation has the solution of $\delta_B = \delta_{D}^{(en)}a/a_{en}$ where "en" corresponds to the entering time of a perturbation mode into the horizon.
-Then at the time that dark matter halo becomes non-linear (i.e. $\delta_D\sim 1$), the density contrast of the baryonic matter also approaches to one.
+where the prime denoted a derivative with respect to the scale factor.
+This equation has the solution $\delta_B = \delta_{D}^{(en)}a/a_{en}$ where "en" corresponds to the entry time of a perturbation mode into the horizon.
+Then, at the time at which a dark matter halo becomes non-linear (i.e. $\delta_D\sim 1$), the density contrast of the baryonic matter also approaches to one.

 In the non-linear phase of structure formation, assuming a top-hat spherical model, each shell collapses without crossing the other shells and at turnaround time the structure start collapsing and finally virialize \citep{paddy}.
-If we ignore the dissipation of the baryonic matter at the first stage of virialization, then baryonic matter particles will have almost the same amount of kinetic energy and potential energy as the dark matter particles and virialize at the same time with the dark matter fluid.
-Then in the gravitational potential of dark matter, we expect that the baryonic matter extends to the same scale as the dark matter structure.
-Now we can calculate the density of baryonic matter in the dark matter halo from the following relation
+If we ignore the dissipation of the baryonic matter at the first stage of virialization, then baryonic matter particles will have almost the same amount of kinetic energy and potential energy as the dark matter particles and will virialize at the same time with the dark matter fluid.
+Then, in the gravitational potential of dark matter, we expect that the baryonic matter extends to the same scale as the dark matter structure.
+Now we can calculate the density of baryonic matter in the dark matter halo from the following relation:

 where $h\nu_0$ is the energy of CMB photons, $m_p$ is the mass of proton and "zero" sup/superscript corresponds to the value of parameters at the present time.